datastax/csharp-driver/README.md

 # DataStax C# Driver for Apache Cassandra

-A modern, [feature-rich][features] and highly tunable C# client library for Apache Cassandra (2.0+) using exclusively Cassandra's binary protocol and Cassandra Query Language v3.
+A modern, [feature-rich][features] and highly tunable C# client library for Apache Cassandra (2.0+) using Cassandra's binary protocol and Cassandra Query Language v3.

 It also provides additional features for [DataStax Enterprise][dse]:

 - `IAuthenticator` implementations that use the authentication scheme negotiation in the server-side `DseAuthenticator`.
 - [DSE graph][dse-graph] integration.